WHAT IS THE PHILOSOPHY AND MISSION OF CAMP BAUERCREST?

 ARE THERE BATHROOMS AND SHOWERS IN THE BUNKS?

 Each bunk has three sinks and two toilet stalls – all modern and newly renovated.
 The two bunks for our youngest campers have new showers right in the bathroom area.
-Modern shower facilities (group/locker room style) are located in three primary locations near each of the bunk living areas.
+Modern shower facilities with partitions and curtains are located between the Sophomore and Junior bunks, and locker room style showers are located near the Senior bunks.

 HOW DOES JUDAISM TRANSCEND DAILY LIFE AT BAUERCREST?